 Identify meeting goals and state them clearly.
 Share your meeting agenda in advance, and allow attendees to contribute.
 When your meeting begins, fill your agenda in with more information.
 For more, see How to create effective meeting agendas for productive meetings.

-Browse and download our free bundle of 20+ meeting agenda templates covering all sorts of meeting types such as a Product Roadmap Meeting, Sales Meeting, One-on-One, and many more.
+Browse, copy, or download from our free library of meeting agenda templates covering all sorts of meeting types such as a Product Roadmap Meeting, Sales Meeting, One-on-One, and many more.
+We’ve got templates contributed from team leaders at companies like Shopify, Trello, Etsy, Drift, and more.

 Note all decisions, outcomes, and action items in one collaborative document.
 For more, see How to take meeting notes your colleagues will actually use.